 - Protein per 1/2 cup, cooked: 7 grams

 Like lentils, edamame and beans of all kinds, ancient grains like farro provide a hefty dose of both fiber and protein.

 "Farro is a great source of B vitamins, minerals and antioxidants," Fine says, including about 10 percent of your daily value of iron per serving.

-Improve your heart health and speed up weight loss all at once — you can do just that on a low-calorie, almond-supplemented diet, according to a study in the May 2014 Journal of Research in Medicinal Sciences.
+Improve your heart health and speed up weight loss all at once — you can do just that on a low-calorie diet that includes almonds, according to a study in the May 2014 Journal of Research in Medicinal Sciences.

 "Boil a bunch of them ahead of time, and store in the fridge for a quick snack or part of breakfast," Hyman says.
 "Or if you're willing to spend a bit more money and need to save time, buy eggs pre-cooked and peeled at the grocery store."

 Buy it: Amazon.com; Price: $3.69 for a dozen

 9. Canned Light Tuna